-So, to get a handle on what may lie ahead in 2019, let’s take a look at what the experts — and the person on Main Street — say:
+So, to get a handle on what may lie ahead in 2020, let’s take a look at what the experts — and the person on Main Street — have to say:

-Investment powerhouse Goldman Sachs recently said the stock market will go up about 5 percent in 2019.
-But our person on the street is expecting much bigger things, predicting a 10 percent rise next year.
+In November, an equity strategist at investment powerhouse Goldman Sachs forecast that the stock market would move higher by about 8% in 2020.
+But our person on the street is more optimistic, predicting a 12% to 15% rise next year.
 We’ll find out next December whose crystal ball was more accurate.

 If you’re hesitant about investing in stocks, read this sage advice from Money Talks News founder Stacy Johnson: “7 Ways to Slay Your Fear of Investing — and Other Things.”

-The Energy Information Administration says oil prices should average around $65 a barrel next year.
-That would be bad news for drivers everywhere.
+The Energy Information Administration says oil prices should average around $55 a barrel next year, close to where they are now.

 On the fence about buying a home?
-Check out “8 Reasons Why You Must Become a Homeowner.”
+Check out “8 Reasons You Need to Become a Homeowner.”

 So, as you can see, there is a relatively wide gap between the predictions of the experts and our folks on Main Street.
 Check back next year at this time to see who was right.